hundredrabbits/thebook/north_pacific_logbook.md

 We are nearing the Turn Off, it lies 255 km (138 nm) away.
 When we get there, it is time to eat our prize, a pack of gnocchi!

 ##### 1400
 Time for another freak-out moment!
-I was steering outside, waves were okay, manageable, than overtime there would come trains of waves, sweeping in threes, each one larger than the next.
+I was steering outside, waves were okay, manageable, than over time there would come trains of waves, sweeping in threes, each one larger than the next.
 This is common on the ocean, but I was also getting cross waves.
 While I steered through the first set of threes, another set would come and hit Pino at an angle.
 I freaked out because of the size and ferocity of the cross waves, with some peaking way high above the lifeline. *Not again*, I thought. *My legs are noodles.
 J'ai des jambes en nouilles.* My legs could barely hold me up.
 I wanted to heave-to then, but I had to wait for the threes to pass to make my turn.
 Once they did pass, I *parked* Pino and hurried inside, finding Devine reading quietly on the starboard side settee.
 "You okay?" he asks me, as he tends to do, because he’s great like that.
 When I park the boat, it is usually because things aren't okay.
 I went to lie next to him and shook for hours as he tried to calm me.
 Devine decided to try and steer, and did so for a while but stopped as the cross waves were too much, even for him.
 We decided to heave-to for the night to let this awful weather pass.

 Devine made pasta, I ate it while half asleep.
 Today's stress robbed me of rest.
 We shared a can Yebisu beer too, to make sure I'd get knocked right out.

 ##### 1700
 Every time we near a milestone, we hit a wall, whether it comes in the form of a calm or strong weather.
 There is always something, and this time is no different.
 We are at a wall, with big weather all around, and ahead.
 These walls are, for the moment, impassable, keeping us and our destination apart.
 The Turn Off lies ahead, but a patch of very strong winds bars the way, reaching far north and south.
 We'll check the weather tomorrow morning, to decide if we should go, or wait.
-It's possible the weather will lessen, but it can also get worst.
+It's possible the weather will lessen, but it can also get worse.

 This streak of rough weather is a cruel, cruel thing, a horrible weather monster, guarding the east, keeping small ships from passing.
 Vancouver Island is concealed behind it, uncaring.
 "What can we do to appease you?
 Oh great streak?"
 It doesn't answer—well, it answers the only way it can I suppose, with lashes of rain and gusts of wind.
 Maybe it intends to let us through, and we are misunderstanding each other?
 As different sorts of beings often do, being dissimilar in every way.